nualagr/readnreviewed/README.md

 ### 1 Strategy Plane

-The main goals of the website include attracting new members to sign up to the site and encouraging existing members to upload book reviews and recommend books to the community in order to increase participation on the site and ultimately raise revenue from the partner book stores where members are encouraged to buy their books through the provision of direct links.
+The main goals of the website include attracting new members to sign up to the site and encouraging existing members to upload book reviews and recommend books to the community in order to increase participation on the site and ultimately raise revenue from the partner book store where members are encouraged to buy their books through the provision of direct links.
 The website is a Business to Consumer model aimed at a literary conscious audience.
 It should include minimal, relevant, content displayed in an attractive and intuitive manner.
 The UX process started with the creation of the User Stories above which helped to maintain a focus on user needs and business goals during the design process.